AydinKZ/bulaqml/README.md

 This project is a proof of concept and is **not** production-ready.

 It currently lacks several production-grade capabilities, including hardening, full security controls, and more complete pre-processing and post-processing features.
-That said, it is a practical sandbox for experimenting with online anomaly detection and can be integrated with observability tools such as Grafana or Elastic.
+That said, it is still fun sandbox for experimenting with online anomaly detection and can be integrated with observability tools such as Grafana or Elastic.

 ---